ora0600/create-new-business-with-confluent-cloud/java_app/README.md

   * Tomcat server port --server.port=8080
   * ksqlDB server url --ksql.url=http://localhost:8088

-Run the app with the default arguments
+You can run the app with the default arguments.
 ```
 mvn spring-boot:run
 ```

-Run the app with your specific arguments (all three options displayed)
+Or you can overwrite the arguments if needed:
 ```
 mvn spring-boot:run -Dspring-boot.run.arguments=--ksql.url=http://localhost:8088
 mvn spring-boot:run -Dspring-boot.run.arguments=--server.port=8080